KOBACO: Sales Headquarter

 The Sales Headquarter consists of Sales Division I, II, Sales Planning Team and branches in Busan, Daegu, Gwangju and Daejeon.
 KOBACO expanded its business to MSO, IPTY and cable programs after the Act on Proxy Sales of Broadcast Advertising, ETC. became effective in May 2012.

 KOBACO Foundation

 KOBACO Advertising Academy

 KOBACO Advertising Academy is the first domestic advertising educational institute officially recognized by the International Advertising Association (IAA) in 1999.
-Since 2007 it began providing training programs to potential employees and those interested in learning more about advertisement.
+Since 2007, it began providing training programs to potential employees and those interested in learning more about advertisement.

 KOBACO Advertising Museum

 The KOBACO Advertising Museum holds eight exhibitions ranging from history of Korean society through advertising to advertising with major social impacts.
 The museum is used as an educational venue about advertising developments and its digital archive has about 45,000 ads from 1886 to the present.

 KOBACO Advertising Culture Center

 The Advertising Culture Center opened in 2006 as the collective space to accommodate the KOBACO Advertising Academy, Library, Museum, and Research Institute.
 Korea Federation of Advertising Associations, Korea Advertising Society, Korea Association of Advertising Agencies, and Korea Commercial Film Maker Union can also be found here.

+Example: As practice increases, CO2 decreases.

+Don't download on illegal site.